 Soyuz delivers Resurs-P3

 In the midst of a hectic launch campaign in Baikonur, Kazakhstan, Russian specialists succeeded with their second attempt to orbit the latest "eye in the sky" for the nation's fleet of Earth-watching satellites.
-The nearly six-ton Resurs-P No. 3 will be the fourth spacecraft in the series operating in orbit as of March 2016.
+The nearly six-ton Resurs-P No. 3 was the fourth spacecraft in the series operating in orbit as of March 2016.

 First launch attempt aborted!

 The launch of the Soyuz-2-1b No. 016 rocket was originally scheduled for March 12, 2016, at 21:56:00 Moscow Time (1:56 p.m.
 EST; 18:56 GMT) from Pad 6 at Site 31 in Baikonur.
 The countdown was proceeding seemingly well until the very last moment before the engine ignition, when the AVD command, which stands for "automated engine cutoff" was issued.
 The rocket appeared to be safe by the time the video broadcast from the launch pad was discontinued seconds after the incident.

 The mission had only a 10-second launch window which would not reopen until 24 hours later.
 Before the first launch attempt was scrubbed, the backup liftoff had been scheduled for 21:56:00 Moscow Time on March 13, 2016.